godotengine/godot-docs/tutorials/3d/fps_tutorial/part_three.rst

 Now you have weapons with limited ammo that play sounds when you fire them!

-At this point we have all of the basics of a FPS working.
+At this point we have all of the basics of a FPS game working.
 There's still a few things that would be nice to add, and we're going to add them in the next three parts!

 For example, right now we have no way to add ammo to our spares, so we'll eventually run out.
 Also, we don't